nickjj/dotfiles/README.md

 sharing to your system clipboard won't work, but it's good for a test.

-Neovim will try to connect to that X server by default because `DISPLAY` is exported in the `.zshrc` file.
+Neovim will try to connect to that X server by default because `DISPLAY` is exported in the `.config/zsh/.zprofile.local` file.
 Installing and configuring VcXsrv as per these dotfiles will fix that issue.

 If it still persists, it might be a software firewall issue.
 You can open TCP port 6000 and also restrict access to it from only WSL 2.
 This will depend on